There’s just something undeniably special about a handwritten letter.

 Despite their own circumstances, many sponsored children have told our local staff that they were concerned about their sponsors over the past year.
 They wanted to make sure you were doing okay during this pandemic.
 That shows just how important you are to them.

-We know it isn’t always easy to find time to sit down and write a letter.
+We know it isn’t always easy to find time to write a letter.
 But it’s worth the extra effort.
-And, now that mail restrictions in most sponsorship countries have been lifted, it’s the perfect time to let your sponsored child know you’re thinking of them.

 No matter who we are or where we live, we’re all looking for ways to stay connected.
 We all want to feel special and valued.
 And maybe that’s the real reason why a good old-fashioned letter will never go out of style.